dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

 > [!IMPORTANT]
 > As mentioned in the prerequisites, you'll need to [create an Azure DevOps organization](/azure/devops/organizations/accounts/create-organization) or select an existing organization to complete the steps ahead.
 You will also need to [create a Personal Access Token (PAT)](/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate#create-a-pat) with the permissions listed in the prerequisites.

-The Azure Developer CLI enables you to automatically create CICD pipelines with the correct configurations and permissions to provision and deploy resources to Azure. `azd` can also create an Azure Pipelines repository for your app if it doesn't exist already.
+The Azure Developer CLI enables you to automatically create pipelines with the correct configurations and permissions to provision and deploy resources to Azure. `azd` can also create an Azure Pipelines repository for your app if it doesn't exist already.

 1. Run the `azd pipeline config` command to configure your deployment pipeline and securely connect it to Azure.
 Include the `--provider azdo` option to use Azure Pipelines instead of the default GitHub Actions configuration.